• Skip to primary navigation

 As soon as the baked cookies are pulled from the oven place a round cookie cutter (a little bit large than the cookies) around the cookies and gently swirl it around.
 This will give your cookie a round shape.
 If you don’t have a cookie cutter you can use a glass or a jar lid.

-If you make these triple chocolate cookies please leave a star rating and comment below!
+If you make these mint chocolate chip cookies please leave a star rating and comment below!

 For more delicious baking ideas you can follow me on Pinterest and Instagram @jessiebakestreats